Windz-GameDev/CAP-4874-Intro-to-Data-Analytics-Lab-3/README.md

 Testing:
   The first script for questions (1-8) were developed and tested through PyCham using the Python 3.1.1 interpreter.
   As noted above, the script for questions (1-8) will fail to run correctly due to the lack of write permissions to your database if it already exists, and PyCharm is not run as administrator.
-Drop statement were added at the beginning of the first script to ensure there are no conflicts with the insert statements and duplicate unique ids.
+Drops statement were added at the beginning of the first script to ensure there are no conflicts with the insert statements and duplicate unique ids.